Cecilia Woloch: Biography

 Woloch was born in Pittsburgh, Pennsylvania, and grew up there and in rural Kentucky, one of seven children of a homemaker and an airplane mechanic.
 She earned a BA at Transylvania University in Lexington, Kentucky, and an MFA at Antioch University, Los Angeles.
+She is part Roma.

 Influenced by Anna Akhmatova, W.S.
 Merwin, and Walt Whitman, Woloch writes lyrical poems of witness and exploration.
 Many of her poems arise from her extensive travels.
 She also writes autobiographical prose and fiction and collaborates on a regular basis with visual artists, theatre artists, musicians and dancers.

 Woloch is the author of six poetry collections, including Sacrifice (1997), Late (2003) and Carpathia (2009).
 Her poetry has been translated into several languages and included in anthologies such as 180 More: Extraordinary Poems for Every Day (2005), Best American Erotic Poems: From 1800 to the Present (2008) and An Introduction to the Prose Poem (2009).
-The text of her second book, Tsigan: The Gypsy Poem, has been adapted for multi-media presentations in the U.S., France and Poland.
+The text of her second book, Tsigan: The Gypsy Poem, has been adapted for multi-media presentations in the U.S., France, Greece, and Poland.
+An updated and expanded addition was published by Two Sylvias Press in 2018.
 A chapbook of new poems, Earth, was published in early 2015, along with a novel, Sur la Route.

-Her honors include fellowships from the National Endowment for the Arts, the California Arts Council, Chateau de La Napoule Retreat for Artists, and the Isaac W. Bernheim Foundation.
+Her honors include fellowships from the National Endowment for the Arts, the Fulbright Foundation, the California Arts Council, CEC/ArtsLink International, Chateau de La Napoule Retreat for Artists, and the Isaac W. Bernheim Foundation.
 She has been awarded the Pushcart Prize, the Indiana Review Poetry Prize and the New Ohio Review Poetry Prize.

 Woloch has conducted creative writing workshops for children and young people, senior citizens, inmates at a prison for the criminally insane, and residents at a shelter for homeless women and their children.
 She has also served on the faculties of a number of graduate and undergraduate creative writing programs.
-She is also the founding director of the Paris Poetry Workshop and Summer Poetry in Idyllwild.
-She is currently based in Milledgeville, Georgia, as a member of the Georgia College & State University faculty teaching creative writing.
+She was the founding director of Summer Poetry in Idyllwild.
+She is currently based in Los Angeles and continues to teach around the world.